re-data/dbt-re-data/README.md

 # re_data

-re_data lets data teams compute various data quality metrics about their datasets and later on:
+re_data lets data teams compute various metrics about their datasets and later on:
   - test
   - visualize
   - find anomalies in those